Concerning the COVID-19 situation:

 nuts.

 I had to put the carrier and ring gear in unbolted as the carrier is longer and they would not fit inside bolted together I used the Pinto bearing for two reasons, 1- they are bigger than the Cub's and 2- the carrier housing was not thick enough where the bearing fit to turn down to fit the Cub bearings.
 We turned the inside of the bearing cups so we could get the Pinto bearings in plus I had to make the bearing cup on the long end of the carrier shorter as there was not enough meat on the carrier to set the bearing closer to the ring gear.
 Also machined the cup deeper, on the long end and due to the deeper bearings they are inside of the hole in the transsexual so the cup is stronger there due to the position of the cup.
 Had to use extra shims to get the right gear lash.
 I also made a cup plate of steel and bolted it on the outside of the short end of carrier cup to keep the bearing cup from breaking under stress.
 I also made the hole bigger in the axle housing as the axles were bigger and welded plates to the housings and installed wheel seals.
 I used a self aligning bearing plate with locking screw's instead of axle bushings and I made a small flat spot on the axles so as to lock the bearing plate to the axle.
 The bearing plates have grease fittings.
 I am well pleased with my setup and the tractor at 1150 lbs. rolls with very little effort due to the bearings on the axles.
 The axle flange's are Cubs and I cut the flange's off and machine a hole in the center and machined a shoulder on the axle so as to be able to weld the flange on both sides and also true up the flange's.
 I installed some wheel studs in the flange's instead of the Cub axle bolts.
-If anyone have any questions let A-1 Miller's know, I didn't think to take any pictures.
+If anyone have any questions let A-1 Miller's know, I didn't think to take any photos.
 Hope this helps.

 Information about which model of the Pinto rear end is best to use in the IH Cub Cadet transaxle.
 (Created 11/14/01)

-I did not machine the Pinto differential case to make it shorter.
+I did not machine the Pinto differential carrier to make it shorter.
 It seemed to A-1 Miller's that this would make the bearing surface area about 1/8" thinner due to the fact that the farther you go towards the ring gear the larger the hole becomes.
 I machined the bearing cup .900" on the long end of the differential, to make the bearing race go farther back into the cup.
 See photo #1.
 This made the area on the bearing cup that keeps the bearing from pushing out very thin.
 I then used a 3/8" thickness steel plate over the flange to give it support.
 See photo #2.
 This cup is on the opposite side of the ring gear, so there should not be much pressure pushing it out.
 When shimming the backlash, I had to remove all of the shims from the bearing cup on the ring gear side.
 I didn't use a dial indicator to check the backlash, but I think it will be okay.
 If I decide to move the ring gear closer to the pinion, I would have to add a shim behind the differential bearing or machine the flange on the bearing cup.
 By not shortening the differential, you must put the differential and ring gear in separate and bolt it together inside the rear end. - Todd O'Neill - My e-mail address is: oneills@svs.net (Todd O'Neill) |

 As always, for trouble-free service, take your time when machining any rear end for use in a Cub Cadet.
 Measure the parts/clearances with extreme accuracy before final installation.